badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 )}}
 --markdown-begin

 The `hline()` function first ensures that `x1 < x2` in lines 6-10.
-This is absolutely necessary, as our clipping rules above only work under that condition.
+This is a precondition we need to enforce, otherwise our clipping rules won't work.

-In lines 12-15, we reject all lines that are entirely outside the image, applying the rules we established above for the blue and red lines
+In lines 12-15, we reject all lines that are entirely outside the image, applying the rules we established above for the blue and red lines.

 Lines that are partially inside the image get clipped in lines 17-18.